 There are a few different weapon types you'll earn as you progress through the various hells.
 Some guns fire standard single shots, while others rapid-fire automatic sprays, and some are more like grenade launchers that add a bit of recoil to your shots.
 I personally found sticking with the standard and rapid-fire weapons to be the most effective types to use, as being able to move is important to not taking damage.

 In addition to shooting down the various enemies in your path, you'll also have to often switch control to Poisonette in order to remove the various pools of poison scattered through each level.
 Poisonette cannot deal damage directly, but instead must run a circle around poison pools, making a complete loop.
 Within the finished loop, all poison will be removed, and any enemies standing there will take some damage.
-Clearing poison heals you slightly, refills your health, and gives your money to purchase upgrades to your weapons, so you'll want to make sure you continue to clear out zones are you progress through the game.
+Clearing poison heals you slightly and gives your money to purchase upgrades to your weapons, so you'll want to make sure you continue to clear out zones are you progress through the game.

 Generally, you'll get the hang of how everything works within the game's first hour, switching between shooting down enemies and running loops around poison.
 Unfortunately, this is the bulk of the game, and nothing much will change in the next 12-15 hours or so until you reach the game's credits.
 Poison Control is honestly one of the most straightforward and repetitive games I've ever played.
 Each level plays exactly like the last, and there's not much distinguishing one place from the next.